firstdraft/guides/very-best-project-guide.md

 ## Get to work

 Each person should take a card from Next Up and "put their face on it" (i.e. add yourself to it as a Member).
-Create a branch from the `/git` page in your live app, and start making commits as you work on your assigned feature.
+From the `/git` page, create a branch off of the `master` branch, and start making commits as you work on your assigned feature.
+(It's a good idea to get in the habit of always Pulling the latest version of `master` down from GitHub before creating a new branch off of it.)

 ## Open a Pull Request